Acceptance to Saint Joseph’s University

 Permanent Home Address

 When issuing your I-20/DS-2019, it is required by immigration law to have an address outside the United States for each student.
 This address should be your permanent home address, the place to which you will return after completing your studies.
 If this is different from your current mailing address, which should be used on your application, please make sure to include your home address as well.
 You can put both on the application, distinguishing which is your mailing and which is your home address.
-Or you can include the International Student Agreement Form with your application.
+Or you can include the Affidavit of Support with your application.

 Proof of Funding